-Will the proposed use affect the church organization's real estate tax exemption?
-Can any adverse real estate tax consequences be minimized?
-Who will pay any additional real estate taxes incurred?
-Does the lease provide that the third party is responsible for paying any and all real estate taxes that become due as a result of the proposed use?
-Will any rental payments include reimbursement of property taxes that may be imposed on the church as a result of the proposed use?
-Is the third party a nonprofit entity that is recognized as exempt from federal income taxes under the Internal Revenue Code?
+- 52. ----- Will the proposed use affect the church organization's real estate tax exemption? - 53. ----- Can any adverse real estate tax consequences be minimized?

+54 Who will pay any additional real estate taxes incurred?
+55 Does the lease provide that the third party is responsible for paying any and all real estate taxes that become due as a result of the proposed use?
+56 Will any rental payments include reimbursement of property taxes that may be imposed on the church as a result of the proposed use?
+57 Is the third party a nonprofit entity that is recognized as exempt from federal income taxes under the Internal Revenue Code?
 If so, do the activities of the third party complement or further the church's mission?
-Does an annual real property tax exemption certificate need to be filed with the state or county to maintain the church's exemption?
-Is the church organization required to notify the state or county when it leases or allows its property to be used by a third party?
-Are careful records required to be kept as to the square footage leased to the lessee and the rental income collected by the church organization?
-The church organization should prepare and retain minutes of any meeting in which the topic of leasing the church's property was discussed.
+58 Does an annual real property tax exemption certificate need to be filed with the state or county to maintain the church's exemption?
+59 Is the church organization required to notify the state or county when it leases or allows its property to be used by a third party?
+60 Are careful records required to be kept as to the square footage leased to the lessee and the rental income collected by the church organization?
+61 The church organization should prepare and retain minutes of any meeting in which the topic of leasing the church's property was discussed.
 The minutes should reflect discussion as to whether or not entering into a lease with a particular lessee would be in furtherance of the church's mission.
+Federal Income Tax and Other Tax Issues 62 In many instances, rental of church property is exempt from unrelated business income tax (UBIT).
+However, consider whether in your case, the rental income received by the church will cause any local, state or federal tax liabilities.
+5 not be one of a partnership or a joint venture.